robusta-dev/robusta/docs/configuration/configuring-sinks.rst

 .. _sink-matchers:

-Routing Alerts to only one Sink
+Routing Alerts to Only One Sink
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, alerts are sent to all sinks that matches the alerts.